shen-leo/Eggonomics/README.md

 ## General Info
 This browser based web application to ...
 * Hi my name is Fonse.
-I'm ecstatic about this project!.....
+I'm ecstatic about this projec
+* Fonse is not excited

 ## Technologies
 Technologies used for this project: